darasus/ai-blog/content/how-to-make-your-money-work-for-you-investing-101.md

   you diversify your money, the lower the risk of losing money.
 Investing when you’re young can help earn compound interest over time and grow your money faster.
+intro: People have many different reasons for saving money.
+Some are very frugal and use every spare penny to pay down debt, buy a home, or fund retirement plans.
+However, many people simply stash away their cash in a bank account hoping it will grow over time.
+While this is the tried-and-true method of savings, it won’t help you get rich.
+To grow your wealth instead of simply preserving it, you need to invest your cash and work on growing that money over time.
+Even if you’re young and have an extended road toward retirement ahead of you, there are still smart investing strategies that can help you build wealth sooner rather than later.
+Investing isn’t complicated; even with its fancy words like “asset allocation” and “beta coefficient.”
+Here are some helpful investing tips to get started...
 ---

 ## Know the difference between investing and speculation